phuse-org/SENDConform/pages/conform/conform_shacl_shapes.md

 <a name='ruleSD1002'></a>
 <font class='FDARule'>FDA Rule SD1002</font>

-***Figure 1*** shows the connection from the Animal Subject IRI to its Reference Interval and the associated  SHACL Shapes and SEND Rules.
+The figure below shows the connection from the Animal Subject IRI to its Reference Interval and the associated  SHACL Shapes and SEND Rules.

 <a name='figure1'/>
   <img src="images/IntervalStructure.PNG"/>

-  ***Figure 1: Animal Subject Data Structure, SHACL Shapes, FDA Rules***
+  ***Animal Subject Data Structure, SHACL Shapes, FDA Rules***

 The spreadsheet [FDA-Validator-Rules.xlsx](https://github.com/phuse-org/SENDConform/tree/master/doc/FDA/FDA-Validator-Rules.xlsx) defines Rule SD10002 for Reference Start Date (RFSTDTC) and Reference End Date (RFENDTC) as: